b-jesch/script.loungeripper/README.md

-Longe Ripper is an easy to use tool for ripping DVD and BluRay with one click within Kodi.
+Lounge Ripper is an easy to use tool for ripping DVD and BluRay with one click within Kodi.
 Lounge Ripper is a program addon and require some additional tools.